 Minimum Draft Angle in inner ID = 0.25 degree

-- Chamfer on top of the hole is provided for the good lead in of fasterners.
+- Chamfer on top of the hole is provided for the good lead in of fasteners.

-- Bosses are strengthened by providing gussets at the base or by using connecting ribs attaching to nearby walls.
+- Boss strength can be increased by providing gussets at the base or by using connecting ribs to nearby walls.

-If the boss-wall thickness is more than recommended, Recess around the base of the boss can be added to reduce the chances of shrinkage
+- If the boss-wall thickness is more than recommended, As shown above, recess around the base of the boss can be added to reduce the chances of shrinkage

-- Ribs are used to increase the bendi ng stiffness of a part without adding thickness.
+- To increase bending stiffness of a part without increasing thickness.

 Rib Thickness Recommendation

-Recommended rib thickness should be 0.5 to 0.75 times of the nominal wall thickness to avoid any shrinkage.
+Recommended rib thickness is 0.5 to 0.75 times of the nominal wall thickness to avoid shrinkage in a part.

 Recommended distance between Two Ribs

-To avoid thin section in mould, distance between two ribs should be two times of nominal wall thickness
+To avoid thin section in mould.
+Recommended minimum distance between two ribs is two times of nominal wall thickness.

 Draft Angle in Ribs

 Draft angle ensures easy removal of parts from mold.
 Value of draft angle depends of draft height.
-Mostly half degree of draft angle on each side for the easy removal of part from mold
+Mostly half degree of draft angle on each side of rib is enough for the easy removal of part from mold

 Recommended Rib Height

-Maximum rib height should be less than three times of nominal wall thickness to avoid large variation in thickness.
-It is better to use multiple ribs instead of one very tall rib to increase bending stiffness .
+Maximum recommended rib height is less than three times of nominal wall thickness.
+This is done to avoid large variation in rib thickness.
+It is recommended to use multiple ribs instead of one very tall rib to increase bending stiffness .

 Sharp Corner Radius

-Coring out rib intersection is a good option to avoid excessive sinking on the opposite side of the rib.
+Coring out rib at rib intersection is recommended to avoid excessive sinking on the opposite side of the rib.

 Sharp corners can lead to stresses, limit material flow, and often reduce part strength that can lead to part failure.
 Therefore it is recommended to add Radii to prevent sharp corners.

-At corners, the suggested inside radius is 0.5 times the material thickness and the outside radius is 1.5 times the material thickness.
-A bigger radius should be used if part design allows.
+Suggested inside radius at corners is 0.5 times the nominal wall thickness and the outside radius is 1.5 times the material thickness.
+A bigger radius is recommended if part design allows.

 Stress Concentration Factor